 Taiwan has generally been a small buyer of Iranian oil.
 It resumed imports of Iranian oil after sanctions were eased in 2016.
 In the wake of the May 8, 2018, U.S. exit from the JCPOA, a Taiwan refiner, Formosa Petrochemical Corp, said it is considering ending imports of Iran's oil.
-Taiwan bought no Iranian oil in September or October 2018 and was given an SRE sanctions exemption on November 5.
+Taiwan has an SRE and has bought no Iranian oil since late 2018.